Administrator-Hakio/Initiative/README.md

 ## 📦 Features

 - Auto-loads modules tagged `"Initiative"`
-- Replicates modules tagged `"Replicate"` to `ReplicatedStorage` for client sided scripts
+- Replicates modules tagged `"Replicate"` to `ReplicatedStorage`
 - Supports `StarterPlayerScripts` & `StarterCharacterScripts` tagging
 - Exposes a `Load()` method for module requiring
+- Works regardless of the module’s location in the hierarchy

 ## 📁 Structure

-Modules tagged `"Initiative"` are automatically tracked.
-Example tags:
+Modules tagged `"Initiative"` are automatically registered by the system.

+> 🧠 Think of it as an advanced `require()` system.
+> By simply tagging a module with `"Initiative"`, it becomes globally accessible through `Initiative:Load("ModuleName")`, no matter where it's placed in the game.

+Recognized tags:
+- `Initiative` → registers the module for use with the system
-- `Replicate` → copied to `ReplicatedStorage.Libraries`
+- `Replicate` → copies the module to `ReplicatedStorage.Libraries`
-- `StarterPlayerScripts` → inserted into `StarterPlayer.StarterPlayerScripts`
+- `StarterPlayerScripts` → inserts the module into `StarterPlayer.StarterPlayerScripts`
-- `StarterCharacterScripts` → inserted into `StarterPlayer.StarterCharacterScripts`
+- `StarterCharacterScripts` → inserts the module into `StarterPlayer.StarterCharacterScripts`

 ## 🚀 Usage